h0peRL/Caculator-GER/README.md

 # Caculator-GER
-### Open the following programm.cs file or download it to be able to see my work
+### Open the following programm.cs file or download it to be able to see my work.